asascience-open/xarray-subset-grid/README.md

 ## Use with conda

-If you are (or want to) use conda, you can install the dependencies with:
+If you are using (or want to use) conda, you can install the dependencies with:

 conda install --file conda_requirements.txt